MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 ## Topological Sort

-Now to the intended goalpost - topological sorts.
+Now to the intended goalpost - topological sort.
+It helps to understand why we need it in the first place.
 Neural networks are directed acyclic graphs that take a set of input tensor(s), and through multiple parameterized transformations, return a set of output tensor(s).

 We will emulate a different toy problem; by generating sparsely-connected perceptrons.
 We control sparsity using a parameter.
 Note that if sparsity is too high (say above `0.5`), you may end up with graphs unconnected with inputs or outputs.
 It won't impact our computation though.
 You can experiment with different values to understand how `toposort` identifies viable orderings.

-Bear with me for a moment on this boilerplate code to visualize, before we come to `toposort(...)`.
+Bear with me on this boilerplate code to visualize our graph, before we implement `toposort(...)`.

 ```python